salman-uq2024/web-to-sheets/docs/demo.md

 # Demo Mode

 The `web-to-sheets` project includes a fully offline demo mode to showcase its functionality without requiring internet access, API credentials, or live web scraping.
 This mode uses a local HTML fixture to simulate data extraction, making it ideal for presentations, testing, or portfolio demonstrations.
+Prefer a turnkey artifact?
+Trigger the `Demo Artifact` GitHub workflow to generate the CSV/log bundle directly from CI.

 Demo mode activates via the `--demo` flag in the CLI, which:
 - Rewires configured URLs to point to local fixture files (e.g., `file://docs/fixtures/quotes.html`).